-When you refinance, you could be able to lower the interest rate and monthly mortgage payment , sometimes considerably.
-You also might have the option of tapping into the equity in your property by "cashing out" a sum of money to fix up your home, consolidate debt, or take your family on a vacation.
-With lower rates, you might also get the chance to build your home equity faster by changing to a shorter-term mortgage.
+When you refinance, you might be able to lower the interest rate and monthly mortgage payment amount, perhaps significantly.
+You also might be given the option of tapping into your home equity by "cashing out" some money to fix up your home, consolidate debt, or take your family on a vacation.
+With lower rates, you might also get the chance to build your home equity more quickly by changing to a shorter-term loan.

 Do the Math

-Paying discount points can help you get a lower interest rate.
-If you pay (on average) three percent of the mortgage loan amount up front, the savings for the life of the refinanced mortgage can be significant.
-You may have heard that points can be deducted on your income taxes, but since tax regulations can be ever-changing, please consult your tax professional before depending on this.
+You might think about paying points to reduce your interest rate.
+When you pay (on average) three percent of the loan amount up front, the savings for the life of the new loan can be significant.
+You may hear that these points may be deducted on your income taxes, but because tax regulations are ever-changing, we urge you to consult your tax professional before considering this in your calculations.

-Another thing about taxes is that if your interest rate is lowered, naturally you will also be lowering the paid interest amount that you'll be able to deduct on your taxes.
-This is another expense that borrowers consider.
+Speaking of taxes, if you bring down your interest rate, naturally you will also be lowering the interest amount that you will be able to deduct on your federal income taxes.
+This is one more expense that borrowers take into account.
 We can help you do the math!
 Call us at 516-431-2009.

-Most borrowers find that the monthly savings outweigh the initial cost of refinancing.
-We'll help you find out which loan program is right for you, considering your cash on hand, the likelihood of selling your residence in the near future, and how refinancing can effect your taxes.
-Call us at 516-431-2009 to get started.
+Most people find that the monthly savings quickly outweigh the up-front expenses of refinancing.
+We will work with you to determine what mortgage loan program is ideal for you, considering your cash on hand, how likely you are to sell your home in the near future, and how refinancing may effect your taxes.
+Call us at 516-431-2009 to get you started.